 HEAT allows units to rehearse under controlled conditions and physically execute steps required to survive a rollover, giving occupants experience in how to orient themselves, collect possibly injured members and successfully exit the overturned vehicle.
 This is just one of the many simulators implemented across the Department of Defense to prepare soldiers for the tests of real-life emergency situations while allowing them to experience realistic combat situations without most of the dangers.

-- The exciting world of Monster Jam comes to life, as kids recreate the epic stunts of one of the most famous and iconic monster trucks of all time
+• Realistic Features - The exciting world of Monster Jam comes to life, as kids recreate the epic stunts of one of the most famous and iconic monster...

-- Authentic touches to the Monster Truck toy include stickers with ghost and fire graphics, huge tyres, red headlights and a bendable flag
+• Authentic Design - Include stickers with ghost and fire graphics, huge tires, red headlights and a bendable flag embodying the authentic Monster Truck...

 There will always be accidents, but most fatalities aren’t caused by the accident itself; they’re caused by a lack of experience and knowledge of how to exit the overturned vehicle.
 Simulation devices like the HEAT trainer are saving the military money, and more importantly, lives.
 Simulators provide a good degree of realism without the expense and danger that comes along with accomplishing the same level of immersive training,” said Anthony Harris, Army Support Activity Simulation Branch training support assistant.